What’s Data Linkage?

-An average consumer engages on at least 3-4 devices daily, so companies are increasingly challenged to keep up with today’s users across their countless media platforms.
+An average consumer owns at least 3-4 c0nnected devices, so companies are increasingly challenged to keep up with today’s users across their countless media platforms.

 In fact, 89% of marketers say they have problems when it comes to cross-channel marketing with data linkage as their biggest hurdle.

 The key (as well as the greatest challenge) is to link all of the consumer behavioral data from each individual’s multiple devices to gain a single customer view.

 Gaining insights into each consumers’ unique behaviors, interests, lifestyle and media preferences is powerful because it allows you to provide personalized ads and improve marketing experiences for your audiences – across each individual’s favorite devices.

 Linking Data for a Single Customer View: